-If you blood pressure is high, making lifestyle changes may be enough to manage your blood pressure.
+Lifestyle changes may be enough to manage blood pressure.
+These changes include:

-- Lowering salt and fat in your diet
+- Lowering salt and fat in the diet.

 The DASH Diet

-The National Heart, Lung, and Blood Institute has promoted a diet that is proven to help lower high blood pressure.
+The U.S. National Heart, Lung, and Blood Institute recommends a diet that helps lower high blood pressure.
 It is called the DASH (Dietary Approaches to Stop Hypertension) diet.
-It helps you lower your salt intake and encourages healthy foods, including nuts, whole grains, beans, fish, poultry, fruits, and vegetables.
+Following it requires: